Organization for Security and Co-operation in Europe: 1998 Kosovo Mission

+2001 Mission to Macedonia

+The ongoing Mission to Macedonia is monitoring and supporting the implementation of the Ohrid Framework Agreement that put an end to the 2001 armed conflict in North Macedonia.

+2001 Mission to Serbia

+The current mission to Serbia started after Slobodan Milošević lost his power as President of Serbia and Montenegro in 2000.
+The mission was mandated to assist the authorities and civil society with democratic development and human rights protection, including the rights of persons belonging to national minorities.
+To promote democratization, tolerance and the rule of law.

+2006 Mission to Montenegro

+The current mission began with the 2006 Montenegrin independence referendum, monitored by OSCE, with a mandate being granted with the objective of assisting and promoting the implementation of OSCE principles and commitments including the politico-military and human aspects of security and stability.

-2012 Texas controversy
+2012 Texas election

 Before the U.S. presidential elections of November 2012, the OSCE announced its intention to send electoral observers to Texas and to other U.S. states.
 This prompted the Attorney General of Texas Greg Abbott to send letters to U.S. Secretary of State Hillary Clinton and to the OSCE, threatening to arrest OSCE officials if they should enter electoral premises in Texas and break Texas law.
 In reply, the U.S. Department of State stated that OSCE observers enjoyed immunities.
 In the event, no incidents between OSCE and Texas authorities were recorded during the elections.

 2017 Turkey constitutional referendum

 In April 2017, Turkish President Recep Tayyip Erdoğan criticized the OSCE for reporting that opposition "No" campaigners in the Turkish constitutional referendum had faced bans, police interventions and arrests.
 Erdoğan said: "Now the Organization for Security and Cooperation in Europe says if the result is 'yes', that means there are a lot of problems.
 Who are you?
 First of all, you should know your place.
 This is not your duty."